rdksupe/JokeSearch/README.md

 python joke_judge.py --multistage results.json --baseline baseline_1.json \
     --api-endpoint "https://openrouter.ai/api/v1"
 ```
-Please note that there is just a single requirement of openai in terms of dependencies.
+Please note that there is just a single requirement of OpenAI in terms of dependencies.

 ## Models Used for Generation and Judgement